foxypool/docs/docs/proof-of-spacetime/foxy-pool/pools/hddcoin-og/getting-started.md

     NOTE: leave the cli open in the current folder as you need it for the next command also

- 2. Run the command that the dialog box tells you to run but replace <your fingerprint here> with the one you got from the previous step we will use 1234567 and <as it shows in dialog> with what it shows in the command then run the full command as its appears
+ 2. Run the command that the dialog box tells you to run but replace "your fingerprint here" with the one you got from the previous step we will use 1234567 and "as it shows in dialog" with what it shows in the command then run the full command as its appears

     ```
     ./hddcoin keys sign -t "m/12381/8444/1/0" -d <as it shows in dialog> -f <your fingerprint here>